Cocaine Withdrawal

 What Are Cocaine Withdrawal Symptoms?

 Cocaine withdrawals occur when someone who has become dependent on the drug reduces their intake of it or quits taking it completely.
-Cocaine addiction develops when someone uses cocaine over an extended period and the substance become necessary for them to simply feel “normal”.
+Cocaine addiction develops when someone uses cocaine over an extended period and the substance becomes a necessity for them.
 Individuals at this stage of addiction feel that cocaine is essential to their everyday functioning and cannot imagine their life without it.
-The authors of Cocaine: Pharmacology, Physiology, and Clinical Strategies, explain that “cocaine withdrawal is not a dramatic abstinence associated with opiates or sedatives”.
-This is because the neurochemical basis of cocaine withdrawal involves catecholamine depletion, which manifests as decreased energy (increased tiredness) rather than rebound hyperactivity, which can be more difficult to cope with.
+The Diagnostic and Statistical Manual of Mental Disorders sets out the following four criteria for cocaine withdrawal.
+An individual must meet all four criteria for them to be considered as experiencing withdrawal.

 • Cessation of (or reduction in) cocaine use that has been heavy and prolonged.

-• Dysphoric mood and two (or more) of the following physiological changes, developing within a few hours to several days after Criteria A
+• Dysphoric mood and two (or more) of the following physiological changes, developing within a few hours to several days after Criteria A:

 (1) fatigue